spjhon/Udemy-React-StephenGrider/001-Vite-basics/README.md

 # React + Vite

-## Ejercicio numero 1 del curso de udemy de react de Stephen Grider.
+## Ejercicio numero 1 del curso de udemy de react de Stephen Grider

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.